mikke89/RmlUiDoc/pages/cpp_manual/scrollbars.md

 ### Generating scrollbars

 Custom elements can generate scrollbars using the element's scroll interface.
-This is done, for example, by the text area form control in the Controls plugin.
+This is done, for example, by the [text area](element_packages/form.html#text-area) form control.

 Scrollbar generation is usually done in a custom element in response to the `resize`{:.evt} event, sent during layout.
 To retrieve a pointer to an element's scroll interface, call `GetElementScroll()` on the element.
 This will return a `Rml::ElementScroll` object.